philemonnwanne/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 Which will return a TopicARN.
 It's important to note that this action is idempotent, so if the requester already owns a topic with the specified name, that topic’s ARN is returned without creating a new topic.

-We'll create a subscription supply the TopicARN and our Email
+We will create a subscription then supply the `TopicARN` and our `Email`.
+The following subscribe command subscribes an email address to the topicARN created earlier.
 ```sh
 aws sns subscribe \
     --topic-arn TopicARN \